-Why?
 Well, as far as I know and please do contradict me if I am wrong, there is no publisher willing to read an entire manuscript that has been written by hand, unless your mother is a publisher – then all bets are off.

-DO YOU LIKE THE SMELL OF TIPEX?
+DO YOU LIKE THE SMELL OF TIPP-EX?

-If not, then computers are the best writing tools we have.
 We can rewrite and spell check, we can delete, restructure and rework to our hearts delight with no mess and no smell.

 BEST WRITING TOOLS

 Place an advert offering to collect someone’s unwanted computer – you will be amazed at just how many unwanted computers there are out there and how many people are happy to give them away – once you collect them.

-However…. and this is a big however, do not waste your writing time surfing the net –even though it is fun as this could end up being one of your biggest time thieves plus you run the risk of getting hooked on the net.
+However… and this is a big however, do not waste your writing time surfing the net –even though it is fun as this could end up being one of your biggest time thieves plus you run the risk of getting hooked on the net.

 So, unless you are really attached to your lucky typewriter or that golden pen that makes the sun shine every time you pick it up why not start the way you mean to go on?